 Steamed Cake or we call it Mushi Pan (蒸しパン) is a light, fluffy, and soft cake.
 As the name suggests, it is steamed instead of baked, and it takes less than 20 minutes to prepare from the beginning to the end.
 I shared another version two years ago and that steamed cake recipe has been one of the most popular recipes, especially among readers from Asia.

-Since then, I’ve keep experimenting with the ingredients and came up with this recipe that I enjoy and have been using for a while.
-To make the steamed cake more moist, I added honey and used yogurt instead of milk.
+Since then, I’ve kept experimenting with the ingredients and came up with this recipe that I enjoy and have been using for a while.
+To make the steamed cake moister, I added honey and used yogurt instead of milk.
 I love the changes I made and I hope you give this updated version a try if you tried other steam cake recipes before.
 Let me know what you think!

-This simple and quick steamed cake recipe is perfect for after school snack or when you have sudden guests.
+This simple and quick steamed cake recipe is perfect for an after-school snack or when you have sudden guests.
 Hope you enjoy “steaming” these little cakes!
 Itadakimasu!